semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 sink(x); // undesired finding here
 ```

-This can of course generate false positives, and for certain rules on certain codebases it can produce a high amount of noise.
+This can generate false positives, and for certain rules on certain codebases it can produce a high amount of noise.

 Setting `taint_assume_safe_functions: true` makes Semgrep assume that opaque function calls are safe and do not propagate any taint.
 If it is desired that specific functions do propagate taint, then that can be achieved via custom propagators:

 <iframe src="https://semgrep.dev/embed/editor?snippet=gBD0" border="0" frameBorder="0" width="100%" height="432"></iframe>

-### Propagate only via assignments 🧪
+### Propagate only through assignments 🧪

 Setting `taint_only_propagate_through_assignments: true` makes Semgrep to only propagate taint through trivial assignments of the form `<l-value> = <tainted-expression>`.
 It requires the user to be explicit about any other kind of taint propagation that is to be performed.